 The Orlando community experienced a horrendous act of violence on June 12, 2016, when a gunman attacked individuals at Pulse Nightclub killing dozens during LGBT Pride Month.
 Help support the immediate and long-term complex emotional and physical needs of these victims and their families.

-For additional information on how the National Compassion Fund allows the public to give directly to victims of mass casualty crimes, visit our FAQ.
+For more information on how the National Compassion Fund allows the public to give directly to victims of mass casualty crimes, visit our FAQ page.